problem when attempting to spawn a new type of catfish

 5 (dorsal view)

 basic background on males is yellow with green speckled

-black marbling with bright red edges to
+black marbling with bright red edges to the fins.

-twelve.
-The remaining four were immature males.
+four were immature males.
 The pairs spawn once a fortnight

 in a six week cycle and then rest eight to ten weeks

 to do to spawn and raise Parotocinclus.

 broad leaved Aponogeton sp. and Cryptocoryne sp.
-Bogwood for shelter.
+Bogwood

-at least each week; up to one third of the
+changes at least each week; up to one third of the

 I found Corydoras pygmaeus ideal for this purpose.